udacity/AIPND-revision/notes/project_intro-to-python.md

 If instead you are working with the uploaded images , you will replace all instances of **_run_models_batch.bat_** from the _directions_ above with **_run_models_batch_uploaded.bat_**.
 &nbsp;
 &nbsp;

-## Forking the GitHub Respository for Solution display and debugging
-We recommend forking the [github repository for AIPND](https://github.com/udacity/AIPND) to display your solution and to allow for improved debugging support.
-See the following for directions on [joining GitHub](https://github.com/join?source=header-home) and for direction on [how to fork a GitHub repository](https://help.github.com/articles/fork-a-repo/).
-Additionally, forking the repository will enable you to more easily show AIPND instructors and students where you are having difficulty with coding the lab.
-One can always provide others a link to the code that seems to have errors within their fork.
-&nbsp;
-&nbsp;

 ## Eliminating Syntax Errors with Text Editor/Integrated Development Environment
 If you are experiencing a lot of syntax errors with your code, you may consider downloading your code and looking at it with your favorite text editor/IDE to help eliminate the syntax errors from your program.
 Recall in **_2.
 Intro to Python_**, **_Lesson 5.
 Scripting_**, **_Section 6.
 Programming Environment Setup_** you were provided with a number of text editors that are available to use with python (like _Atom_, _Sublime Text_, _Notepad++_).
 Additionally, when you installed Anaconda, the Spyder IDE (Integrated Development Environment) for python should be available through the _Anaconda Navigator_.